donhamiltoniii/dondon-blog/src/content/food/keto/spaghetti-squash-carbonara.md

 cookTime: 50 minutes
 servings: 2
 imgUrl: /img/carbonara.jpg
-description: Quick and easy on the go snack
+description: This delicious little meal is one that you made for your wife the first time you cooked for her and she still requests.
+Make it for her anytime you see this
-tags: [spaghetti squash, bacon, garlic, egg, parmesan, cheese, parsley]
+tags: [spaghetti squash, bacon, garlic, egg, parmesan, cheese, parsley, connor favorite]
 ---

 ### Ingredients